aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/listlevel/_index.md

 Sets the paragraph style that is linked to this list level.

 This property is  null  when the list level is not linked to a paragraph style.
-This property can be set to null.
+This property can be set to  null .

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | [Style](../../com.aspose.words/style) | The paragraph style that is linked to this list level. |

-### setNumberFormat(String value) {#setNumberFormat-java.lang.String-}
+### setNumberFormat(String value) {#setNumberFormat-java.lang.String}
 ```
 public void setNumberFormat(String value)
 ```